ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 [publicly available on AWS](https://registry.opendata.aws/copernicus-dem/ "https://registry.opendata.aws/copernicus-dem" ){target=_blank},
 which provides global coverage at 30-m pixel spacing (except for an area over Armenia and Azerbaijan, which only has 90-m coverage).

-The portion of the DEM that covers the input bursts is downloaded.
+The portion of the DEM that covers the extent of the input bursts is downloaded and resampled if necessary (for products output at 20-m pixel spacing).
+An ellipsoid correction is applied.

 #### Download Orbit Files and Calibration Auxiliary Data Files